odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The source code with more examples (e.g. reading a user) can be found here: <https://github.com/odan/slim4-tutorial>

-A complete skeleton for slim 4 can be found here: <https://github.com/odan/slim4-skeleton>
+A complete skeleton for Slim 4 can be found here: <https://github.com/odan/slim4-skeleton>

 ### How to add JSON Web Token (JWT) / Bearer authentication?